Updated: Jun 25

-Wagner was unique in that he did not want his works to be mere entertainment; he believed in the idea of Gesamtkunstwerk (many translate this as “total work of art,” but I prefer “complete work of art”).
-He went so far as to write his operas’ libretti, calling them poems, and even built an entire theater in Bayreuth for his works to be performed.
-Wagner was such a perfectionist that he barred his first three operas from performance at Bayreuth because they were “immature”.
+Richard Wagner was unique in that he did not want his works to be mere entertainment; he believed in the idea of Gesamtkunstwerk (many translate this as “total work of art,” but I prefer “complete work of art”).
+He wrote his own libretti, calling them poems, and even built an entire theater in Bayreuth for his works to be performed.
+Wagner was such a perfectionist that he barred his first three operas from performance at Bayreuth because he considered them “immature”.

 Overall, the question of the article is, which Wagner opera is the best example of Gesamtkunstwerk?